-4. Marieta Petrova - does not participate in commercial companies as an unlimited liability partner; does not hold more than 25% of the capital of another company; is not an administrator of commercial companies.
+4. Iordan Souvandjiev - does not participate in commercial companies as an unlimited liability partner; does not hold more than 25% of the capital of another company; is not an administrator of commercial companies.

-5. Rosen Stanimirov - does not participate in commercial companies as an unlimited liability partner; does not hold more than 25% of the capital of another company; is not an administrator of commercial companies. ; Aadministrator of ALLIANZ LEASING BULGARIA AD
+5. Lyuba Pavlova - sole owner of the capital and manager of Risk Farmer EOOD; does not participate in another commercial companies as an unlimited liability partner; does not hold more than 25% of the capital of another company; is not an administrator of commercial companies.

-There is no information on the conclusion in 2019 of contracts under Art.
+There is no information on the conclusion in 2020 of contracts under Art.
 240b of the Commercial Act between the members of the Boards and the Bank, which go beyond the normal activity of the Company or materially deviate from the market conditions.

-No transferred own shares or acquired shares in 2019 under Article 187e of the Commerce Act.
+No transferred own shares or acquired shares in 2020 under Article 187e of the Commerce Act.
 "ALIANZ BANK BULGARIA" AD does not hold its own shares.